MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/remote-update.md

 Using Teams admin center, you can update your Teams devices, including Teams phones, Teams panels, and Teams Rooms that run on Android remotely.
 The following software components on your device can be updated from within Teams admin center:

-- Teams app software
-- Device firmware software
+- **Teams app** - available for Manual and Automatic updates

+- **Device firmware** - available for Manual and Automatic updates

+- **Company Portal app** - available for Manual updates only

-Updates for these components happen automatically by default.
+Updates for Teams app and device firmware happen automatically by default.
 However, you can update them manually as well.
 When you're applying updates manually, they can be applied immediately or scheduled to be updated on a future date and time that you set.

 ## Software versions on Teams admin center